OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 General Terms and Conditions for the use of the XING Talent Manager

-General Terms and Conditions for the use of XING Company Profiles
+General Terms and Conditions for the use of XING Employer Branding Profiles

 General Terms and Conditions for the use of XING Jobs – Online customers